-Textbook requests are to be approved by the appropriate division chairperson or Instructional Coordinator before the order is submitted to the Director of Academic Programs for forwarding to the bookstore manager.
-Deadlines for submitting textbook order requests are on October 1st for spring and summer semesters and March 1st for fall semester.
+Textbook requests are to be approved by the appropriate division chairperson or Instructional Coordinator before the order is submitted to the bookstore manager.
+Deadlines for submitting textbook order requests are on October 1st for spring semester and March 1st for summer and fall semester.